 However, there may be issues if you want to resale your large HMOs as not many investors are interested, whereas smaller HMOs can, more easily, be converted back into family homes.
 If you’re not intending on holding your HMO investments for the long-term, or want to increase your chances of achieving a quicker sale in an emergency, having smaller properties in your portfolio is a good idea.

 Finally, the size of your HMO investment depends on how much capital you have to start with, and the available investment options in your desired location, but having a diverse portfolio of HMOs is never a bad thing.
 Just remember that if you don’t have much experience in the property industry, then it might be a better idea to start with a small HMO.

-Why become a HMO Partner
+Why become a Franchisee

-Here at Sourced many of our Partners have bought and managed HMOs of varying sizes.
+Here at Sourced many of our franchisees have bought and managed HMOs of varying sizes.
 If you’ve set your heart on an HMO but have little experience in the world of property, then our HMO experts can tell you everything you need to know and guide you every step of the way.

 We offer many training opportunities, from induction training to educational events and webinars.
 We can also help you find a suitable property and direct you to finance opportunities.
 Last but not least, our HMO specialists will provide you with ongoing tenant support and help you manage your projects. o find out how Sourced Franchise can help you generate an income from HMOs, download your copy of our Sourced Network prospectus.